implydata/learn-druid/notebooks/README.md

 |[Compaction - partitioning](./05-operations/04-compaction-partitioning.ipynb)|A walkthrough of compaction tasks being used to change the PARTITIONED BY and CLUSTERED BY of an existing table, especially important for streaming use cases.|`druid-jupyter`|
 |[Compaction - data and schema](./05-operations/05-compaction-data.ipynb)|Examples of compaction jobs being used to remove dimensions, filter out data, and apply a new level of aggregation.|`druid-jupyter`|

-## Guides
+## Insider guides

+In `01-introduction` you'll find a library of docs created in partnership with Apache Druid community members around the world.
+Each one includes links to useful docs and videos, and to notebooks in this repository.

 * [Clickstream](01-introduction/01-clickstream/README.md)

 ## Contributing

 The `99-contributing` folder contains notebooks that explain a little more about the learning environment and its components.
+You'll also find templates for submitting your own content.

 |Title|Description|Docker Profile|
 |---|---|---|